Migraines may be triggered by lack of sleep, changes in the weather, hunger, excessive stimulation of the senses, stress, or other factors.

 Headaches that increase in intensity or frequency for weeks or longer

-Headaches that occur in people who have had cancer or have a weakened immune system (due to a disorder or drug)
+Headaches that occur in people who have had cancer or have a weakened immune system (due to a disorder or medication)

 A severe headache accompanied by a fever, a stiff neck, and/or confusion